ElektorLabs/Arduino/README.md

 - eRIC Nitro (8 MHz)
 - AVR Playground (8 MHz)
 - eRIC Nitro R4 (8 MHz with ATmega328PB)
-- Black Whiteboard R4 (Uno-R4, ATmega328PB)
+- Elektor Uno R4 (like Arduino Uno R3 but with ATmega328PB)

 Use the Arduino IDE Boards Manager to install this package, as follows: